 Left and right

 In a general sense one can consider left and right to be different worldviews explaining human affairs and suggesting solutions.
-They push Christianity to the side as of minor relevance in trying to assess social affairs and explain human affairs.
+They push Christianity aside as of minor relevance in trying to assess social affairs and explain human affairs.
 This may account for the limited interest in the Christian Party in UK politics.
 Few people recognise that Christianity addresses the source of social ills.
 We need to change hearts as well as laws – the substance and spirit as well as the form of civil governance and government.
 Civil and criminal sanctions do not change hearts, and penal reform programs are piecemeal, failing to reach the heart of the problem.

 My observation of ‘the left’ leads me to the conclusion that those on the left are jealous of the benefits that others have.

 As far as I can see, their solution to social ills is to rob Peter to pay Paul.
 It is the Robin Hood principle and draws its motivation from a sense of fairness.
 It justifies its thieving behaviour from the concept of equality, because it must find a good reason for their stealing and a justification for their jealousy.

 If they had been taught the Westminster Shorter Catechism, which was removed from Scottish schools in the mid-20th century, more than two generations ago, they would have learned about the sin of grieving at the good of their neighbour.
-Instead of jealousy and grievance politics they would have learned about personal responsibility, social justice and that “it is more blessed to give than to receive”.
+Instead of jealousy and grievance politics they would have learned about personal responsibility, social justice and that “it is more blessed to give than to receive” Act 20:35.
 They would have learned thankfulness for small mercies and the benefit of communal living.

 They would recognise the grievance politics of the Scottish National Party for what it is.